Beksab/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5. Display the first 10 lines of /etc/passwd
 6. Write a script that displays the third line
 8. Script that writes into the file
+10. Write a script that deletes all the regular files (not the directories) with a .js extension